 When forwarding your scans to myself, please attach the scans as individual files to the e-mail; do not embed in a Word document or within the body of the e-mail.

-Depending on the number images or the size of images, you may need to first "zip/compress" the scan(s) into a single file, or use a 3rd-party storage sight to transfer the files.
+Depending on the number images or the size of images, you may need to first "zip/compress" the scan(s) into a single file, or use a 3rd-party storage sight to transfer the files (such as WeTransfer or DropBox).

 Please contact the editor directly if you have any questions regarding the above.
 E-mail.